ekraka/EDHB/README.md

 Folder specifications:

 EDHB: binary file for linux.
 This file cannot be edited.
 Standalone for EDHB.
-Do not requires python.
+Do not require python.

 scripts: Original python script.

 examples: The xample folder can downloaded from https://smu.box.com/s/i2454jb9kpua8hw37ycdxw7codho5p2t

 Replace python with path_to_EDHB/EDHB for executing with binary

 INSTALLATION

 Go to scripts directory

 1) Open main_input